 I am going to go out on a limb and suggest that you allow your stepdaughter to return to her mother’s home.
 While you imply that that solution is fraught with difficulties, it seems that this is what your stepdaughter needs to do at this point.
+You should let the child choose which parent to live with.
 If this is what you and your husband decide, then please make it clear to the 13-year-old that she cannot play musical homes.
 When she becomes unhappy with the rules at one home, she can’t pack up and move to another home.

 You sound very loving and I really admire that.
 Please let your stepdaughter know that you will not be angry with her if she moves out of your home.
 It is never a good idea to cut off a child.
 I am sure that you already know that.
 It would be wonderful if your stepdaughter continues to visit with you and your husband if and when she moves back to her mother’s house.

 Good luck with this process and please don’t feel like a failure.
 You are very invested in this process and my hope is that things will become easier as your stepdaughter gets older and more mature.
 It will likely be a bumpy road, but please stay the course.

 Dr. Barbara Greenberg is a clinical psychologist who specializes in the treatment of teens, children, and families.
 She is the co-author of Teenage As A Second Language.